huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Growth Mindset.md

 ---

 > _“Talent is a pursued interest.
-Anything that you're willing to practice, you can do.” — Bob Ross_
+Anything that you’re willing to practice, you can do.” — Bob Ross_

 Approach everything in life as a _skill_ at which you can increase your competency through [practices](Deliberate%20Practice.md).
 You get better at what you practice.
 [What you like to practice is what’s worth pursuing.
 Getting to perform is just a bonus.](https://www.workingtheorys.com/p/about-practice) Everything is practice.
 [Practice makes perfect.](Deliberate%20Practice.md) [^1]